-US doctors defeat leukemia with modified HIV (Update)December 11th, 2012 in Medical research /
+US doctors defeat leukemia with modified HIV (Update)December 11th, 2012 by Sebastian Smith in Medical research /

 US doctors say they have saved a seven-year-old girl who was close to dying from leukemia by pioneering the use of an unlikely ally: a modified form of the HIV virus.